Community Events Guidebook

 - The event will not have a net positive benefit or impact on the Dublin community.

-- The Manager or designee may grant a permit, grant a permit with conditions, or deny a permit within 10 business days of the meeting or receipt of initial application if a meeting is not required.
+- The Director of Community Events or designee may grant a permit, grant a permit with conditions, or deny a permit within 10 business days of the meeting or receipt of initial application if a meeting is not required.

-- Permits will be issued within one week (5 business days) of the Division of Events Administration receipt of proof that all conditions have been met.
+- Permits will be issued within one week (5 business days) of the Division of Community Events receipt of proof that all conditions have been met.